Effects of Tryptophan

 • Swelling of the mouth or throat

-While some of the above side effects are dangerous enough to be considered life-threatening, tryptophan is also known to manifest milder side effects that are more bothersome than dangerous.
-These include:
+While some of the above side effects are dangerous enough to be considered life-threatening, tryptophan is also known to manifest milder side effects considered to be more bothersome than dangerous.

 • Blurred vision